alonisser/integration-patterns-reloaded/presentation.md

 # Integration pattern: remote blocking api wrapped by a middleware (Service mesh!)

-A variant of the blocking pattern, but some of the http api problem handling is moved to the "network" level.
+A variant of the blocking pattern, but some of the http api problem handling is moved to the "network" level (Handling retries and transient errors for example).

 Additional pros:
 * More robust, less transient errors (think the occasional 502 from a loaded microservice)